Now accepting new patients — call 212-328-1180

 Endurance support

-CST does not install endurance the way training does.
-It may help remove factors that steal endurance so the fitness you have built is easier to access.
+Craniosacral therapy does not install endurance the way training does.
+What it may do is help remove the factors that quietly steal endurance, so the fitness you have already built is easier to access.
+Think of it as clearing friction rather than adding horsepower.

 4. Helping you shift from grind to flow.
 Many high-level athletes train with intensity and compete with precision.
-CST is commonly used to support downshifting after intense effort and improve the ability to transition states: up-regulate for performance -> down-regulate for recovery.
-That state control matters for repeatable stamina across seasons.
+CST is commonly used to support downshifting after intense effort and to improve the ability to transition states: up-regulate for performance, then down-regulate for recovery.
+That state control matters for repeatable stamina across a long season.

 Reported outcomes